splynx/docs/files/en/payment_systems/sageone/sageone.md

 SageOne
 ====================

-**SageOne is a Splynx add-on.
-It is using for synchronization of finance operations between SageOne and Splynx**
+**We have developed an addon for SageOne within Splynx.
+It’s used for synchronization of accounting actions between SageOne and Splynx**

-**Integration described on video: https://www.youtube.com/watch?v=ctuNzm_qWgs**
+**The integration is described here: https://www.youtube.com/watch?v=ctuNzm_qWgs**

-*SageOne is NOT allow charge of all customers*
+*SageOne does NOT allow the charging of customers.*

 Install the add-on with commands: